On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Introduction

 Two natural questions arise.
 What is the value of $\dcw$?
 When is the infimum in \eqref{e:dcw} attained?
 The answer to the first question is given below.
-We will always assume that our metric space $(X,d)$ is complete, separable, locally compact and satisfies the metric doubling property.
-Recall that a metric space $(X,d)$ satisfies the \emph{metric doubling property}, if there exists $N \in \bN$ such that for all $x \in X, r>0$, the ball $B(x,r)$ can be covered by $N$ balls of radii $r/2$.
+We assume that our metric space $(X,d)$ satisfies the \emph{metric doubling property}, i.e., admits $N \in \bN$ such that for all $x \in X$ and $r>0$, the ball $B(x,r)$ can be covered by $N$ balls of radii $r/2$.